psycofdj/dependencies-autoupdate/README.md

 Notes:
 * The committer name is set to the GitHub Actions bot user.
 GitHub <noreply@github.com>
-* The pull request branch name is fixed and defaults to "automated-dependencies-update".
+* The pull request branch defaults to "automated-dependencies-update".
 * Pull request defaults	to the branch checked out in the workflow.

 # License